About the Haley Memorial Library

 The Proud History and Spirit - Nita Stewart Haley Memorial Library & J. Evetts Haley Research Center

-The Haley Memorial Library and Research Center works to preserve the history of Texas and the American Southwest.
-Housed in the Haley Library are thousands of books, original records, art and artifacts that hold forever the key to our heritage.
+The Haley Memorial Library and Research Center is committed to safeguarding the legacy of Texas and the American Southwest.
+It houses an extensive collection of books, original records, art, and artifacts that serve as a perpetual reminder of our heritage.

-J. Evetts Haley left his lifetime collection of books, records, interviews, photos and notes accumulated over fifty years to the Library.
-The Haley Collection has served as a magnet for the Library's continuous acquisition of historically valuable books, documents, photographs, art and entire private collections.
-Reflecting the drama of the Western frontier and the dynamic spirit of its founder, the Haley Library is a vibrant institution offering diverse programs for everyone...from cowboys, connoisseurs to kids...yet always upholding its primary purpose as a professional research facility.
+J. Evetts Haley donated his comprehensive archive of books, records, interviews, photographs, and notes spanning fifty years to the Library.
+The Haley Collection has attracted other historically significant books, documents, photographs, art, and private collections to the Library.
+Reflecting the excitement of the Western frontier and the entrepreneurial spirit of its founder, the Haley Library is a dynamic institution that offers a broad range of programs for all, including cowboys, art enthusiasts, and children, while maintaining its primary mission as a professional research facility.

 The Library Founder: J. Evetts Haley (1901 - 1995)

-The preeminent historian of the Southwestern range, J. Evetts Haley, founded the Haley Library and History Center to preserve the history, traditions and ideals of frontier Texas and the Southwest and to promote continuous research on this extraordinary period in American history.
-J. Evetts Haley founded the Library in the firm belief that an understanding of history will enable present and future generations to live with greater wisdom and strength.
+J. Evetts Haley, the renowned historian of the Southwestern range, established the Haley Library and History Center to safeguard the history, customs, and ideals of frontier Texas and the Southwest.
+His aim was to encourage ongoing research on this remarkable era in American history, firmly believing that comprehending history would equip current and future generations with greater wisdom and fortitude.

-J. Evetts Haley stands among the finest writers on the American West.
-Historian, biographer, essayist, folklorist, polemicist and master prose stylist, J. Evetts Haley wrote more than twenty books and hundreds of articles and editorials.
-His work achieved not only meticulously accurate historical documentation but powerfully distilled the essence of the western range experience.
-As historian and lyrical writer in the classical tradition, Haley captured the soul, spirit and beauty of the ephemeral western frontier...the authentic cowboy, so beloved by the whole world and still emblematic of the American character.
+As one of the most accomplished writers on the American West, J. Evetts Haley was a historian, biographer, essayist, folklorist, polemicist, and a master of prose style.
+He authored over twenty books and numerous articles and editorials.
+His work was meticulously researched and accurately documented, while also capturing the essence of the western range experience.
+As a historian and poetic writer in the classical tradition, Haley artfully depicted the soul, spirit, and beauty of the transient western frontier, and its most iconic figure, the authentic cowboy, beloved by people worldwide and still emblematic of the American character.

-J. Events Haley is most widely known for his range and ranch histories and for his biographies of pioneers such as ranch builder Charles Goodnight and Texas Ranger Jeff Milton.
-Widely acclaimed as a literary and historical masterpiece, Haley's Charles Goodnight Cowman and Plainsman has been in continuous print for over sixty years.
-John Wayne once noted that if the Southwestern range itself could speak, it would ask for J. Evetts Haley to tell its own true story.. a lively story more exciting in fact than in fiction.
+J. Evetts Haley’s range and ranch histories, as well as his biographies of pioneers such as Charles Goodnight and Jeff Milton, are his most well-known works.
+His book, Charles Goodnight Cowman and Plainsman, has been widely praised as a literary and historical masterpiece and has remained in print for over sixty years.
+John Wayne once remarked that if the Southwestern range could speak, it would demand that J. Evetts Haley tell its authentic story, which is more vibrant and thrilling than fiction.